 Are students required to audition to get into the school?

-SPCPA expects students to possess a keen interest, experience, and/or potential in one or more of the arts focus at the Conservatory.
-Auditions are not required for admission, students will go through a placement process wherein current arts faculty observe students and place them in their arts courses accordingly.
+SPCPA expects students to possess a keen interest, experience, and/or potential in one or more of the arts programs .
+Though auditions are not required for admission, students will go through a placement process wherein current arts faculty observe students and place them in their arts courses accordingly.

 Does a student have to choose a performing arts concentration?

 How are students placed in arts classes?

-Students in Dance and Instrumental Music are leveled by technical ability.
-Theatre, Musical Theatre and Vocal Arts students are placed with their grade-level peers.
-Any question about leveling may be directed to the appropriate department chair.
+Students in Instrumental Music are placed by technical ability.
+Dance, Theatre, Musical Theatre, Visual Arts, and Vocal Arts students are placed with their grade-level peers.
+Any question about placement may be directed to the appropriate department chair.

 What do arts classes on a typical day look like?

 Every student is required to take 2 arts classes per day on a Monday/Wednesday, Tuesday/Thursday schedule.
 Fridays, in the arts, are devoted to additional arts classes that meet just once per week.
 Students in 11th and 12th grade will have the opportunity to choose a period 4 Friday elective class outside their arts program.
 All arts courses are required for graduation.

 What is J-Term?

 J-Term is a 13-day block in January devoted solely to rehearsing and performing a substantial piece of work.
 Students are in school during J-Term anywhere from 4-8 hours per day, immersed in a rehearsal schedule similar to that used by professional companies, and under the guidance of SPCPA instructors and guest professional artists.
 J-Term is graded on a Pass/No Credit scale; successful completion of J-Term each year is required to receive a diploma from SPCPA.

-Toward the end of the school year, each student must demonstrate learned skill in his/her particular discipline for a panel of faculty and an outside guest professional artist.
+Toward the end of the school year, each student must demonstrate learned skill in their particular discipline for a panel of faculty and outside guest professional artists.
 Students are critiqued and given feedback.